mattkimber/gorender/README.md

 The `num_sprites` flag from previous versions has been replaced by a new Manifests function.

+Note that GoRender will only overwrite output files in the event the input file is newer than at least one of the possible outputs.

 ## Manifest

 The Manifest is a JSON file detailing which sprites are to be created and their details.
 An example manifest: